-No. In order to maximize the educational experience by balancing classroom and field experiences, students will not be allowed to “bank” hours in order to complete the field practicum earlier than the semester ends.
+No. In order to maximize the educational experience by balancing classroom and field experiences, students will not be allowed to “bank” hours, such as working over 15 hours per week in order to complete the field practicum earlier than the semester ends.

 Some agencies will, others will not.
 Your placement agency cannot cater to your every learning need, and will go on without you long after your placement has ended.
 Many placement agencies who are taking a student for the first time will be developing roles and tasks as the placement progresses.
 You can enhance your own learning by identifying agency needs and developing projects to propose and run with.
 The relationship between you and your placement is reciprocal, and you can strive to leave your mark through innovative work.